tihmatsumoto/cypress-basics/README.md

 # CypressTesting

 Test project for Sauce Demo using Cypress.
-Also contains viewport to test under different screensizes.
+Might be updated from time to time.

+At this point, it contains:
+- GitHub Actions;
+- Mochawesome Report;
+- Viewport testing;

 ### How to run Cypress Testing Repo